Learning Baybayin: A Writing System from the Philippines

 Lugi - ᜎᜓᜄᜒ

-The Spanish Cross: Lone and/or Repetitive Letters
+The Spanish Cross: Single and Repetitive Letters

 But one syllable is equal to one character, right?
 How about long words that sound as if they only have one syllable?